-It’s pretty easy to get swept off your feet by this lovely city and all the cool stuff it has.
-From music to food, or learning about its past, New Orleans got you covered with things that fit your interests.
-Don’t wait any longer and check out these 10 must-do activities when in NOLA:
+It’s pretty easy to get swept off your feet by this lovely city and all its cool stuff.
+From music to food or learning about its past, New Orleans covered you with things that fit your interests.
+Don’t wait any longer and check out these ten must-do activities when in NOLA:

 3.1.
 Explore City Park

-But wait there’s more!
-Bring along your little ones or unleash your inner child at Carousel Gardens Amusement Park where you can ride bumper cars or even take a spin on their Ferris wheel.
+But wait, there’s more!
+Bring your little ones or unleash your inner child at Carousel Gardens Amusement Park, where you can ride bumper cars or spin their Ferris wheel.

 Getting there couldn’t be easier (or cooler!) either – hop onto one of those streetcars through the French Quarter and other historic neighborhoods to get dropped off straight at the park entrance!
 Just make sure to check admission fees beforehand.

 If you’re a fan of spooky stuff, taking a haunted history tour in New Orleans is something to add to your bucket list.
 The city has many tours available that let you explore the creepier side of things.

 One popular option is the Ghosts of New Orleans Tour, which takes you through the French Quarter and gives you all kinds of info about voodoo, ghosts, and haunted buildings in town.
 They’ll fill you in on tales like those surrounding the Casket Girls and dish some vampire folklore.

 You can also check out another great one called Haunted History Tour.
 They take you around Garden District for more dark stories from NOLA’s past, including how Hurricane Katrina wreaked havoc over everything.

 Ghost stories are part and parcel of New Orleans’ cultural heritage, so it makes sense to do this kind of tour if you are interested at all.
 Remember, though, be sure to research beforehand and pick an experienced guide company – plus dress accordingly.

 3.3.
 Visit the French Quarter